 Get a good referral.
 Ask friends, co-workers and, yes, even family.
 Read online reviews and do your homework.
 This is probably the most expensive purchase most people make in their lifetime.
 Choose a trusted adviser.
 Choose wisely.

 Use an Experienced Buyer’s Agent

 Interview agents about their understanding of the current trends in the market.
 Are they familiar with the inventory, time on the market, and year over year trends?
 Your local real estate market is always changing.
 A veteran buyer’s agent has helped homebuyers in many different types of markets, whether a buyer’s market or a seller’s market, or transitioning markets.
-A buyer’s agent will negotiate on your behalf, representing your best interest.
+They will negotiate on your behalf.
+They represent your best interest.
 The best part is, the seller pays for the buyer’s agent in most situations.

-Today’s consumers have a huge number of resources at their disposal with the many real estate portals on the internet, with handy apps and demographics at their fingertips.
+Today’s consumers have a huge number of resources at their disposal with the many real estate portals on the internet.
+They have handy apps and demographics at their fingertips.
 Many want to keep their anonymity until they are absolutely ready.
-But far too often, that anonymity costs them when they haven’t gotten ready to “merge onto the real estate highway.”
-They find the house they love, but they haven’t even talked to a lender, they don’t know what they qualify for, and if they have to sell their home first, they’re not ready.
+Unfortunately, that anonymity costs them when they haven’t gotten ready to “merge onto the real estate highway.”
+They find the house they love, but they haven’t even talked to a lender.
+They don’t know what they qualify for, and if they have to sell their home first, they’re not ready.